LinhHoang8997/AmerisourceBergen---Analytics-Challenge/README.md

 I am currently redo this challenge, with updates in 2019.
 A new notebook has been added in `notebooks` to redo the analysis, now with the help of models.

 I am also working on a dashboard using `dash` (from **Plot.ly**) and a Postgres SQL database.
 It will use and help to explore the same dataset from the Analytics Challenge in a more intuitive manner.
+The repo for the dashboard is linked [here](https://github.com/LinhHoang8997/ABDC-Dashboard-with-Dash-and-SQL).

 Link to completed infographic [2018]:
 [bit.ly/abdc_challenge](https://bit.ly/abdc_challenge)